Roundup: Articles From Around the Web

-Here are some posts that caught our eye that I thought you may find interesting!
+Here are some posts from around the web that I thought you may find interesting.
 Let me know if there is anything good I missed.
 Email me anything awesome that you find, or write, at Mark@milestomemories.com.

 Which article did you find most interesting?
 Remember to let me know of anything you come across that you want added into the next edition at Mark@milestomemories.com.